Dr Will Homoky

 (1) Understanding controls of the global carbon cycle

-(2) Developing TEI tracers of the environment
+(2) Developing element and isotope tracers of the ocean environment

-(3) Evaluating impacts of human activity
+(3) Evaluating impacts of human activity on element cycles in the oceans

 I am always interested to hear from aspiring Ph.D. or postdoctoral candidates.
 If this is you, feel free to contact me directly with project related enquires.